-The Tradition of the Gypsy Robe
+The Tradition of the Legacy Robe

-In 1959, Bill Bradley, a dancer in the musical Gentlemen Prefer Blondes, borrowed a tacky dressing robe from a chorus girl or “gypsy” – as the singers and/or dancers in Broadway choruses call themselves.
+In 1959, Bill Bradley, a dancer in the musical Gentlemen Prefer Blondes, borrowed a tacky dressing robe from a chorus girl – as the singers and/or dancers in Broadway choruses call themselves.
 On opening night, he paraded through backstage bestowing blessings on the production.
 It was a major hit.

 In a fun attempt to ease the jitters of a friend on the opening night of Call Me Madam, Bradley sent a dressing robe he received from another chorus member and claimed it was a legendary good luck charm worn by the beauties in the Ziegfeld Follies.
 Bradley also added a charm from his own successful show, a large rhinestone to represent the musicals hit song, “Diamonds Are a Girl’s Best Friend.”
 Again, the show was a hit!

 The robe was then passed from show to show with something representing that show being added each time.
 During the 1960s, as it was handed along, official rules on how it was to be presented, worn, and paraded gradually evolved.
-Today, the presentation of the Gypsy Robe has become a formal ceremony.
+Today, the presentation of the Legacy Robe has become a formal ceremony.
 On opening night all the embers of the cast assemble in a circle at center stage.
-The previous winner of the Gypsy Robe appears wearing the garment.
+The previous winner of the Legacy Robe appears wearing the garment.

 The cast has voted.
 The new King or Queen is announced!
 Amidst cheers and congratulations, the new winner dons the robe and walks counterclockwise around the circle three times as cast members reach out and touch the garment for good luck.
 Still wearing the robe, the winner then visits each dressing room to disperse good luck throughout all the cast.